Transformer-Based Fault-Tolerant Control for Fixed-Wing UAVs Using Knowledge Distillation and In-Context Adaptation: Fault-Tolerant Flight Control Via Sequence Modeling

 The modified physical parameters and their randomization ranges are shown in Table \ref{tab:domain_randomization}.
 Each range is selected based on known physical transformations caused by UAV failure or damage.
 During training, initial and reference flight conditions ($h$, $V_T$) are also randomized within the UAV’s flight envelope.

 The privileged agent is trained using the DreamerV3 algorithm \cite{hafner2023mastering}, selected for its efficiency, robustness, and ability to generalize across multiple environments without extensive hyperparameter tuning.
-DreamerV3 is an online model-based RL algorithm that learns a world model of the environment from past trajectories, then refines a policy through imagination across the latent space learned in the world model encoder.
+DreamerV3 is an online model-based RL algorithm that learns a world model of the environment from past trajectories, then refines a policy through imagination across the latent space learned in the world model encoder. \footnote{After publication, the code will be available at: \href{https://github.com/fgiral000/ft-decision-transformer}{https://github.com/fgiral000/ft-decision-transformer}}